christroutner/gatsby-ipfs-personal-blog/markdown/blog/21-06-11-what-is-psf.md

 The solution I had come up with was to create a separate GitHub group for FullStack.cash production software, where I could maintain tight control over the code for 'my' organization.
 The code in the FullStack group would be forked from the PSF group.
 So FullStack would be considered the 'downstream', and PSF would be considered the 'upstream'.
 The 'upstream' repository would have a liberal contribution policy, while the 'downstream' repository would maintain tight QA control and production-ready code.

-I was vindicated when reading [Building a Business on Open Source](https://www.linuxfoundation.org/open-source-best-practices/building-a-business-on-open-source/), where he recommended exactly this strategy for differentiating an open source _product_ from an open source _project_.
+I was vindicated recently when reading [Building a Business on Open Source](https://www.linuxfoundation.org/open-source-best-practices/building-a-business-on-open-source/), where he recommended exactly this strategy for differentiating an open source _product_ from an open source _project_.

 ## A Circular Economy